copernicus-mogley/zkav.club/opportunities/README.md

 ## How it works

-Most work here is paid per contribution: transcript cleanup, clips, thumbnails, edits.
+Most of this work is paid per piece: transcript cleanup, clips, thumbnails, edits.

-Two important notes:
+A couple notes:

 * Recording Station crew is volunteer-only.
 Details in [Volunteer](#volunteer-recording-station-crew).